 New buildings works are users of natural and physical resources that can have adverse effects on the environment (including cumulative effects) for example, through high rates of water use or electricity consumption.
-Opportunities to incorporate sustainable building design features and to use sustainable building methods will be encouraged to minimise potential adverse environmental effects.
-A development that proposes an environmentally sustainable designed building will be viewed as having a positive effect on the environment.
+Opportunities to

 Because sustainable building design involves the site-specific context and function of the building, the options for taking up different design features and methods will vary from case to case.
 With respect to Centres this may be in the form of new development incorporating sustainable and energy efficient building design principles, and the use of renewable energy sources for space and water heating, and electricity generation.
 This may involve simple energy efficiency design principles such as correct building orientation to the sun to assist in passive solar heating, cooling and natural lighting.
 Many of these activities may not require resource consent, but the Council recognises its responsibility in terms of role model and advocate to encourage the use of renewable energy and energy efficiency.